Creepsy/parser_generator/README.md

       t:number -> t;
       to_return:list -> to_return;
       ```
-    + Appending to the members of a parameter:

-      The syntax for adding more members to a list looks like this:
-      ```
-      def list(name:Token, members:vec[value]);
-      l:list <COMMA> v:value -> append l(?, [v]);
-      ```
-      The keyword "append" expects the identifer of the object you want to modify.
-After that, you have to specify all changes to the individual members of the type.
-Members which you can't or doesn't want to append to have to be replaced with the placeholder '?'.
-You always have to put the objects you want to add to a list in square brackets.
     + Creating a new object:

       To create a new object, you simply have to call its constructor(The one you specified the type with):